Density of imaginary multiplicative chaos via Malliavin calculus

 The requirement of compact support for $f$ can also be dropped in many situations.
 For example, the theorem is also true in the case where $\Gamma$ is the zero-boundary GFF on a bounded simply connected domain in $\reals^2$ and $f \equiv 1$. \end{remark*}

-This theorem has already proved to be useful in further study of imaginary chaos\footnote{A work in preparation studies the monofractal structure of imaginary chaos.}, but we also expect the result and the method to be useful more generally in the study of complex chaos \cite{LCRV} and in studying the integrability results related to multiplicative chaos \cite{FB, DOZZ} and the Sine-Gordon model.
-In a follow-up work, we will prove by independent methods that this density is in fact everywhere positive.
+This theorem has already proved to be useful in further study of imaginary chaos\footnote{A work in preparation studies the monofractal structure of imaginary chaos.}, but we also expect this basic result and the method to be useful more generally in the study of complex chaos \cite{LCRV}, and in studying the integrability results related to multiplicative chaos \cite{FB, DOZZ} and the Sine-Gordon model.
+Not only should one be able to use this technique to prove density results in these more general cases, but as a corollary one can deduce the existence of certain negative moments, which have played important role in the above-mentioned results.
+In a follow-up work, we will prove by independent methods that the density for imaginary chaos is in fact everywhere positive.